p4rkerw/SALSA/Tutorial/README.md

 # chr22,17085614,C,T,0/1,PASS
 # chr22,17085738,C,CT,0/1,QD
 ```
-**(Not required for tutorial) Step 2: Merge genotypes from the same patient** If you genotyped a paired single cell gene expression and ATAC dataset from a split sample (or a single cell Multiome) you can merge these genotypes into a single vcf.
+**(Not required for tutorial) Step 2: Merge genotypes from the same patient** If you genotyped a paired single cell gene expression and ATAC dataset from a split sample (or a single cell Multiome) you can merge genotypes into a single vcf.
 If you're following the tutorial, you can skip this step.
 ```
 Usage: step2_merge_geno.sh [-nabdit]
    -n  | --library_id         STR   library_id: eg. [sample_1]